-E-Bills: Residents can receive their Bell-brook utility bill over email.
+E-Bills: Residents can receive their Bellbrook utility bill by email.
 Visit the Utility Billing page on our website to sign up for this service.
 Current and past statements are available for customers to view.

-Pay Online: Residents can pay their bill over the internet with a credit card or checking account.
-Visit the City's web site for additional information.
-A transaction fee will apply for credit card payments.
+Pay Online: Residents can pay their bills over the internet with a credit card or checking account.
+Visit the City's website for additional information.

-City of Bellbrook Water Quality Report
+City of Bellbrook Water Quality Report March 2021

-January 2020

-2019 Water Quality Report Overview
+2020 Water Quality Report Overview